ankurshukla03/MNIST_Digit/README.md

 - Predicted Output on test dataset got 97% accuracy when submitted on kaggle.

 # Model2
-- Using a Convolutional Neural Network for increasing the accuracy from 98%.
-Check the notebook [file](https://github.com/ankurshukla03/MNIST_Digit/blob/master/Digit_CNN.ipynb) for more information.
+- Using a Convolutional Neural Network for increasing the accuracy from 98% to 99% on validation set.
+This model only had one convulational layer.
+- Got 98.5% accuray on test set when submitted on kaggle Check the notebook [file](https://github.com/ankurshukla03/MNIST_Digit/blob/master/Digit_CNN.ipynb) for more information.

+# Model3
+- Using multiple convolutional layer and multiple fully connected layer in CNN.